 The second route is to head upslope into the backcountry north of the Sunset Ski Slope towards the saddle.
 This route is slightly more difficult and it can require some skill.
 It may be better to keep your path more to the north and away from the bowl that forms the upper part of Snowbowl.
 The steepness of the upper bowl will probably force you towards Humphrey's Saddle.
 Once there proceed up the ridge towards Agassiz Peak.
 Once again beware of the winds.
 You will be very exposed on this ridge, and if you venture too far to one side you may run the risk of being in avalanche territory.
 The traverse from the saddle to the peak is about 3/4 of a mile, so be prepared for what could be a long hike in harsh, really harsh conditions.

-Once on the Summit of Agassiz Peak you will be treated to something few will see: an unobstructed view of all the terrain east, south and west of the Peaks.
+Once on the Summit of Agassiz Peak, you will be treated to something few will see: an unobstructed view of all the terrain east, south, and west of the Peaks.
 Bring your camera and take plenty of pictures.
 If the weather is good, make some phone calls and brag.
-Unlike on Humphrey, no one else will be there to get annoyed.
+Unlike Humphrey, no one else will be there to get annoyed.

 Heading down can be tricky.
-The safest way down is likley the way you came up.
+The safest way down is likely the way you came up.
 It can take a while to go back down, but if you ski you might just want to head down one of the Snowbowl runs-if allowed.
-Otherwise you can snow shoe, woods ski or roll down the hill as a big snow ball; what ever suits your fancy.
+Otherwise, you can snowshoe, woods ski, or roll down the hill like a big snowball; whatever suits your fancy.
 Once back at your vehicle you can rest and enjoy what may have been one of the hardest hikes you will ever do.

 Check out the Triplogs.